kien2k4/AlgorithmProject/README.md

 1. Enter numbers (1-9) in the cells to create a Sudoku puzzle
    - Leave cells empty (or enter 0) for cells to be solved
 2. Click "Solve" to solve the puzzle
+   - The system will attempt to solve using both algorithms and display performance metrics
 3. Click "Unsolve" to revert to the original puzzle
-4. Click "Load Example" to load a predefined puzzle
+4. Click "Generate" to create a new puzzle
+   - Select difficulty level from the dropdown (Easy, Medium, Hard, Expert)
 5. Click "Clear" to clear all cells

 ## Implementation Details

-The Sudoku solver uses a backtracking algorithm to efficiently find solutions:
+### Solving Algorithms

+#### Backtracking Algorithm
+The classic approach to solving Sudoku puzzles:
 1. Find an empty cell
 2. Try placing numbers 1-9 in the cell
 3. Check if the number is valid in that position